xpack-dev-tools/openocd-xpack/build-assets/templates/body-blog-release-post-part-1-liquid.md

 ## Prerequisites

-- GNU/Linux x64: any system with **GLIBC 2.27** or higher
+- x64 GNU/Linux: any system with **GLIBC 2.27** or higher
   (like Ubuntu 18 or later, Debian 10 or later, RedHat 8 later, Fedora 29 or later, etc)
-- GNU/Linux arm64/arm: any system with **GLIBC 2.27** or higher
+- arm64/arm GNU/Linux: any system with **GLIBC 2.27** or higher
   (like Raspberry Pi OS, Ubuntu 18 or later, Debian 10 or later, RedHat 8 later, Fedora 29 or later, etc)
-- Windows x64: Windows 7 with the Universal C Runtime ([UCRT](https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-c0514201-7fe6-95a3-b0a5-287930f3560c)),
+- x64 Windows: Windows 7 with the Universal C Runtime ([UCRT](https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-c0514201-7fe6-95a3-b0a5-287930f3560c)),
   Windows 8, Windows 10
-- macOS x64: 10.13 or later
+- x64 macOS: 10.13 or later
-- macOS arm64: 11.6 or later
+- arm64 macOS: 11.6 or later

 ## Install